 Four inches deep, the wok is available in 12, 14, and 16 inches and needs to be seasoned before use, but the work put in is worth it.
 All are made from 14-gauge carbon steel and feature a blond wood handle.
 You have the choice to have a wood or metal helper handle.

-Wok Shop also has excellent wok tools including dome lids, wok spatulas, stainless steam racks, and bamboo wok cleaning brushes.
-If you talk to them in person or on the phone, you'll get excellent advice, things like using flaxseed oil to season and seasoning in the oven, and which wok would be best for you, according to how big your family is and how much they tend to eat.
+Wok Shop also has other great wok tools, including dome lids, wok spatulas, stainless steam racks, and bamboo wok cleaning brushes.
+If you talk to them in person or on the phone, you'll get detailed advice, such as using flaxseed oil to season and seasoning in the oven, and which wok would be best for you according to your family's needs.

 Related: The Best Carbon Steel Pans

-Best Budget: Joyce Chen 4-Piece Classic Series Carbon Steel Wok Set
+Best for Newbies: Joyce Chen Classic Series Carbon Steel Wok

 If you're just looking to get the job done and use your wok occasionally, Joyce Chen Classic Carbon Steel Wok is a solid option.
-The wood handle might not hold up to a chef's vigorous tossing of three meals a day, seven days a week, but for a few times a week, this is your best budget option.
+The wood handle might not hold up to a chef's vigorous tossing of three meals a day, seven days a week.
+However, for a home cook new to cooking with a wok, or for one who only cooks a few times a week, you can't go wrong with this option.

-This 14-inch wok also comes with some nice extras, including a nonstick dome lid, a 12-inch bamboo spatula, and a recipe booklet to get you started.
-It’s also flat-bottomed, so it’ll sit more sturdily on your range than a round-bottomed wok, and it’s usable on electric as well as gas.
-This is the perfect first wok for a child going away to college or someone who is just learning how to cook.
+This wok is also available as part of a four-piece set, which also comes with some nice extras, including a nonstick dome lid, a 12-inch bamboo spatula, and a recipe booklet to get you started.
 Buy some bamboo steamer baskets to fit this wok, and you've got everything you need for the first year of wok use.

 The wok may seem like an advanced cook's tool, but it's actually very convenient for the beginner, provided that they season the wok well (if you have a cast-iron wok, see our recommendations for seasoning).
 All cooks who enjoy convenient, efficient cooking that takes less time and oil, producing a better product, will enjoy using a wok.